shortdiv/netlify-plugin-litehouse/README.md

 A Netlify plugin to generate a lighthouse report for every deploy

-> NOTICE: This is an experimental feature.
-Subject to lots of change.
+> NOTICE: This is neither maintained nor an official netlify package.
+For the official _*netlify*_ package go to -> https://www.npmjs.com/package/@netlify/plugin-lighthouse

 ## Usage
 This plugin can be included via npm.
 Install it as a dependency with the following command: